jlouis/turtle/README.md

 sure the tree is correctly closed/stopped/restarted if a connection dies.

+Turtle uses `gproc` as its registry.
+Every connection, channel, service of proxy is registered in gproc under `{n,l,{turtle,Kind, Name}}` where `Kind` signifies what kind of registration it is for.

 There are two kinds of children you can link into your applications supervisor tree:

-* Publishers - These form a connection endpoint toward RabbitMQ.
+* Publishers - These form a connection endpoint/proxy toward RabbitMQ.
 They allow for publication by sending messages, and also for doing RPC calls over RabbitMQ.
 Usually, one publisher is enough for an Erlang node, even though every message factors through the publisher proxy.
 But in setups with lots of load, having multiple publishers may be necessary.
 * Subscribers - These maintain a pool of workers which handle incoming messages on a Queue.
 Each worker runs a (stateful) callback module which allows the application to easily handle incoming requests through a processor function.

 # Building

+Turtle is built using rebar3.
+Turtle is built primarily for Erlang/OTP release 18 and later, but it should be usable in release 17.5 as well.
 You can build turtle with a simple

     make compile